 To find professionally useful and stimulating field work opportunities it is important to complete each of the steps outlined below:

 Assess your needs – Make sure you are clear as to the fieldwork requirements you must fulfill for your courses each semester and what kinds of skills you can offer to schools.

 Network with others – Create a list of everyone you know who currently works in, or formerly worked in, an educational setting.
 Consider contacts who work as teachers, administrators, paraprofessionals, counselors, and support staff.
 Also, think of classmates who currently have fieldwork positions, or who had fieldwork positions last year.

 Contact Schools – Usually you will have to contact a number of schools before you can get a field experience assignment.
-There is a database of potential field experience sites that has been compiled by students and faculty which will be updated throughout the year.
-If you have contacted six schools and still have not found a placement, please contact Prof. Rena Bologna (firstname.lastname@example.org) for assistance in securing an assignment.
+If you have contacted six schools and still have not found a placement, please contact Laurie Fasano at Laurie.email@example.com for assistance in securing an assignment.

 Remember: As you conduct your Field Experience, make sure that you maintain a positive relationship with a potential future employer!